BenjaminMRidler/Tax-Estimator/README.md

 # Tax Estimator Project

-This is a **Node.js** and **TypeScript** project designed to estimate taxes.
-The project includes tests written using **Jest**.
+This is a **Node.js** and **TypeScript** project designed to estimate USA/NYS taxes for a range of gross incomes.

+**Note:** It's currently configured to estimate taxes for a married couple with 2 children filing in 2024.
+The gross represents the combined income of the couple.

+The project includes tests written using **Jest**, but the tests are incomplete.
 This `README` provides instructions for setting up the environment, installing dependencies, running tests, and building the project.

+***NOTICE*** **This is presented as is and no gaurantees are made regrading the accuracy of the calculations.
+Use at your own risk!**

 ## Prerequisites